MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-configure-user.md

 ## Prerequisites to connect using PowerShell

-Configure these prerequisites from the [development kit](../asdk/asdk-connect.md#connect-to-azure-stack-using-rdp), or from a Windows-based external client if you are [connected through VPN](../asdk/asdk-connect.md#connect-to-azure-stack-using-vpn):
+Configure these prerequisites from the [development kit](../asdk/asdk-connect.md#connect-to-azure-stack-using-rdp), or from a Windows-based external client if you're [connected through VPN](../asdk/asdk-connect.md#connect-to-azure-stack-using-vpn):

 * Install [Azure Stack-compatible Azure PowerShell modules](../operator/azure-stack-powershell-install.md).
 * Download the [tools required to work with Azure Stack](../operator/azure-stack-powershell-download.md).